 - do I have a sufficient eigenmode basis everywhere?

-The identify the cells where you may be experiencing problematic behavior, it is important to understand what is happening internally.
+To identify the cells where you may be experiencing problematic behavior, it is important to understand what is happening internally.
 The most direct visualization for this are the expansion coefficients.
 The forward and backwards transmission coefficients are returned as MxN complex valued matrix where N = number of modes and M = number of cells.
 Let’s use the edge couplers as an example.

 If we reverse the row and columns we can look at the results in an orientation that aligns with the GUI.